tt1542/BASCOMP/README.md

 BASCOMP is designed for compact BASIC programs with classic line-oriented syntax.
 It also supports a QB-style source mode with automatic internal line numbering and symbolic labels.

 The compiler will generate NASM-compatible assembly code.
 The code can then be optimizes using the ASMPACK tool, reducing output code size by about 30%.
-Since NASM will possibly generate near jumps that are not fully 8086 compatible, the supplied BASM special assembler can be used for natively compiling for the earliest x86 compatible CPUs.
+Since NASM will need to be run on a 386+ CPU, the supplied BASM special assembler can be used for natively compiling for the earliest x86 compatible CPUs.

 The development was assisted by a coding AI.